backdrop-contrib/content_moderation/README.md

 In Backdrop core, publishing a node makes the current revision visible to site visitors (in a typical configuration).
 Once a node is published, its current revision is always the published version.
-Workbench Moderation changes this; it allows you to use an older revision of a node as the published version, while continuing to edit a newer draft.
+Content Moderation changes this; it allows you to use an older revision of a node as the published version, while continuing to edit a newer draft.

-@see workbench_moderation-core_revisions.png
+@see content_moderation-core_revisions.png
-@see workbench_moderation-wm_revisions.png
+@see content_moderation-wm_revisions.png

-Internally, Workbench Moderation does this by managing the version of the node stored in the {node} table.
+Internally, Content Moderation does this by managing the version of the node stored in the {node} table.
 Backdrop core looks in this table for the "current revision" of a node.
 Backdrop core equates the "current revision" of a node with both the editable revision and, if the node is published, the published revision.
-Workbench Moderation separates these two concepts; it stores the published revision of a node in the {node} table, but uses the latest revision in the `{node_revision}` table when the node is edited.
-Workbench Moderation's treatment of revisions is identical to that of Backdrop core until a node is published.
+Content Moderation separates these two concepts; it stores the published revision of a node in the {node} table, but uses the latest revision in the `{node_revision}` table when the node is edited.
+Content Moderation's treatment of revisions is identical to that of Backdrop core until a node is published.

 ### 3 Moderation states and revisions

-Workbench Moderation maintains moderation states for revisions, rather than for nodes.
+Content Moderation maintains moderation states for revisions, rather than for nodes.
 Since each revision may reflect a unique version of a node, the state may need to be revisited when a new revision is created.
 This also allows users to track the moderation history of a particular revision, right up through the